cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Copy_of_Prescriptive_Topology_Manager_-_PTM.md

 PTM supports [undirected
 graphs](http://en.wikipedia.org/wiki/DOT_%28graph_description_language%29).

-At startup,
-`ptmd`<span id="src-8362701_indexterm-1B96EB66606A6AFF73462F27A3F6B149">
-connects to </span>`lldpd`, the LLDP daemon, over a Unix socket and retrieves the neighbor name and port information.
+At startup, `ptmd` connects to `lldpd`, the LLDP daemon, over a Unix socket and retrieves the neighbor name and port information.
 It then compares the retrieved port information with the configuration information that it read from the topology file.
 If there is a match, then it is a PASS, else it is a FAIL.

 {{%notice note%}}